Nakasendo Road, from Magome to Tsumago, the most beautiful villages of medieval Japan

 Between Magome and Tsumago, there is a luggage forwarding service.

-In Magome, the luggage drop-off point is practically next to the Magome Chaya ryokan and in front of the Toson Memorial Museum; in Tsumago, it’s in the center of the village, next to the post office.
+In Magome, the luggage drop-off point is right next to the Magome Chaya ryokan and in front of the Toson Memorial Museum; in Tsumago, it’s in the center of the village, next to the post office.

 .